PTKu/tc.prober/README.md

 **TL;DR Inxton licensing**

 Developer license is free and grants full functionality.
 It limits the run of the program to a period of up to 2 hours.
 After this period, the restart is required.
-You can get the license at inxton.com.
+You can get the license at inxton.com. **If do not want to register and you are contributing to https://github.com/dhullett08/TcOpen ping me to get license without registration**.

 ## Concept